gnosis/GECO/Proposals/Tenzorum Proposal.md

 TO EXPLORE RESEARCH AND COLLABORATION:
 1. Private Transactions using relayers and Tenzorum SDK with Zero-Knowledge transactions.
-2. Social Recovery to complement the personal Gnosis Safe Multisig.
+2. Social Recovery to complement the personal Gnosis SAFE.

 ### Features

 - EIP 1077 implementation - Universal Logins + Relayer Network

-- Gnosis Safe integration into Tenzorum SDK + Universal Logins SDK
+- Gnosis SAFE integration into Tenzorum SDK/Universal Logins SDK

-- User will be able to deploy a gnosis safe from MetaConnect app.
+- User will be able to deploy a Gnosis SAFE from MetaConnect app.

-- Developers will be able to integrate Gnosis Safe into their applications easily.
+- Developers will be able to integrate Gnosis SAFE into their applications easily.

 - Relayers will be able to convert the rewarded tokens using DutchX.